Lateral Flow testing for people at higher risk from COVID-19

 Lateral flow testing offered by Warwickshire County Council focuses on people in these and some other categories of increased risk.

-Tests can be completed or collected in the following ways:
+Tests can be completed or collected in the following ways for people in one of these categories:

 - at our testing site at Nuneaton United Reform Church - take a test onsite or collect a home test kit